ibm-watson-iot/iot-nodejs/README.md

 After the successful connection to the platform, the gateway client emits *connect* event.
 So all the programming logic can be implemented inside this callback function.

+The Gateway Client automatically tries to reconnect when it loses connection.
+When the reconnection is successful, the client emits *reconnect* event.

 Logging
 --------